Soil Mix Conundrum - Peat Moss vs Coconut Coir

 3. Too Much of a Good Thing

-According to our research, peat moss and coconut coir hold about the same amount of water per unit weight.
-Now we're not sure if an average tray of peat moss and coco coir weigh the same or not.
+According to our research, peat moss and coconut coir hold about the same water per unit weight.
+Now we’re unsure if an average peat moss and coco coir tray weigh the same.

 Big difference.
 We think what they mean is how much water the organic fibers absorb.

-But we do know that the pores in peat moss are much smaller and the capillary forces are higher, and the cohesive attraction and adhesive forces are more significant.
+But we do know that peat moss pores are much smaller, capillary forces are higher, and cohesive attraction and adhesive forces are more significant.

 So a tray containing a peat moss mix will retain more water than a tray full of a coconut coir mix.
 We know this because we've watered hundred of trays, and water more readily drains from those full of a coir mix.